Arjay123/movie-trailer-website/README.md

 Project 1 for Udacity's Full Stack Engineer class.
 Creates a webpage with a list of movies specified by the user that contains information like the movie title, synopsis, youtube video of the trailer and an image of the movie poster.

+Extra Features:
+-Added menus for users to edit movie list through the console before generating a web page -Added ability for users to search TMDB (The Movie Database) using their api

 ## Install
 Download the repo manually.
 Necessary libraries can be installed through the requirements.txt file and pip by using the command